|SSM Cardinal Glennon Children's Medical Center|

 Water is also in lymph (say: limf), a fluid that is part of your immune system, which helps you fight off illness.
 You need water to digest your food and get rid of waste, too.
 Water is needed for digestive juices, urine (pee), and poop.
 And you can bet that water is the main ingredient in perspiration, also called sweat.

-In addition to being an important part of the fluids in your body, each cell depends on water to function normally.
+Besides being an important part of the fluids in your body, water is needed by each cell to function normally.

 Your body doesn't get water only from drinking water.
 Any fluid you drink will contain water, but water and milk are the best choices.
 Lots of foods contain water, too.
 Fruit contains quite a bit of water, which you could probably tell if you've ever bitten into a peach or plum and felt the juices dripping down your chin!
 Vegetables, too, contain a lot of water — think of slicing into a fat tomato from the garden or crunching into a crisp stalk of celery.